• Home

 How to replace a broken tile

-Summary: Learn how to remove a tile and replace a tile.
+Summary: Step by step guide and video showing how to remove a tile and replace a tile.

 Removing and replacing damaged or broken tiles should be a straightforward task, however it is advisable to wear safety goggles and work gloves when removing ceramic tiles.